Azure/java-aks-aca-dapr-workshop/README.md

 ## Introduction

-This workshop teaches you how to apply [Dapr](https://dapr.io) to a Java microservices application using Pub/Sub with Kafka.
+This workshop teaches you how to apply [Dapr](https://dapr.io) to a Java microservices application and enable developers to move between multiple pub-sub, state stores and secret store components seamlessly.
 It also demonstrates Dapr's builtin support for [distributed tracing](https://docs.dapr.io/concepts/observability-concept/) using any backend monitoring tools.
-Finally, the workshop provides hands on experience in using [Azure Kubernetes Service (AKS) GitOps cluster extension](https://docs.microsoft.com/en-us/azure/aks/cluster-extensions) to automated configuration management.
+Finally, the workshop provides hands on experience in deploying the microservices in both [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/) and Azure Contaner Apps (https://learn.microsoft.com/en-us/azure/container-apps/overview)

 ### The domain